rubarb/bamboo-ci-tutorial/02-Installation.md

 After the plugin has been installed, we will need to restart Bamboo for the plugin to be loaded.

+Once Bamboo has been restarted, we can then configure the plugin to work with our environment.

 * _Next_: [Configuring the Sauce Bamboo plugin](##03-Configuration.md##)